protolambda/eth2.0-ssz/specs/types/basic.md

 A single byte: 1 (i.e. `0b00000001`) for `True`, and 0 (i.e. `0b00000000`) for `False`.

-To have an injective mapping from serialized byte to a value, the non-utilized bits of the byte MUST all be zero bits.
+To have a one-to-one correspondence from value to serialized byte, the non-utilized bits of the byte MUST all be zero bits.

 ### Merkleization